m7salam/custom-helper-scripts/README.md

 ## Index

 1. [Download commands](#download-files) - Download the files quickly using curl.
+2. [git-addsafe](#git-addsafe) - Add all commited files without any new migrations generated and deletes the untracked migrations (Django specific).
+3. [git-deletemerged](#git-deletemerged) - Deletes all your already merged local branches to clean ur environment.
-2. [git-refresh](#git-refresh) - Refresh current local branch with any remote branch easily.
+4. [git-refresh](#git-refresh) - Refresh current local branch with any remote branch easily.
-3. [git-pushremote](#git-pushremote) - Push local branch changes to remote branch after updating from it.
+5. [git-pushremote](#git-pushremote) - Push local branch changes to remote branch after updating from it.
-4. [git-switch](#git-switch) - Switch branches easily.
+6. [git-switch](#git-switch) - Switch branches easily.
 Takes care of stashing changes and creating a new branch if required.
-5. [Setup Cutom Commands](#setup) - Get started in 5 minutes max.
+7. [Setup Cutom Commands](#setup) - Get started in 5 minutes max.
-6. [Creating Custom Git Commands](#writing-custom-git-commands) - Have your own ideas?
+8. [Creating Custom Git Commands](#writing-custom-git-commands) - Have your own ideas?
 Create custom scripts.